Settings and Functions I First Mastered When Starting to Use Claude Code

 # Context management

-Since it's automatically generated, make sure to review it after creation.
+Since this is automatic generation, make sure to review it after creation.

 You can also create it manually in the project directory without issues.